edgelesssys/constellation/docs/docs/workflows/terraform-module.md

 ## Cluster upgrades
 :::tip
-For general information on cluster upgrades, please refer to [Upgrade your cluster](./upgrade.md).
+For general information on cluster upgrades, see [Upgrade your cluster](./upgrade.md).
 :::

-The usage of a [remote address as module source](https://developer.hashicorp.com/terraform/language/modules/sources#fetching-archives-over-http) is recommended, because it simplifies the upgrade process.
-For [local paths as module source](https://developer.hashicorp.com/terraform/language/modules/sources#local-paths), the user needs to manually overwrite the Terraform files in the Terraform workspace.
+Using a [remote address as module source](https://developer.hashicorp.com/terraform/language/modules/sources#fetching-archives-over-http) as shown in [Quick setup](#quick-setup) is recommended because it simplifies the upgrade process.
+For [local paths as module source](https://developer.hashicorp.com/terraform/language/modules/sources#local-paths), you would need to manually overwrite the Terraform files in the Terraform workspace.
 The steps for the remote source setup are as follows:

 1. Update the local `module_version` variable.
 2. Upgrade the Terraform module and provider dependencies and apply the Constellation upgrade.